clarkeste/Echoes-Wiki-Site/content/Rules/Game Mechanics/Creation Mechanics/Modifiers/Linked (Modifier).md

 Limit: None
 Linked [[Spell Creation|Spells]] are powers that fire multiple projectiles, or that are designed to give to affect multiple people.

 Some Spells are capable of shooting multiple projectiles.
-With a successful [[Attack Spell|Attack Spell]], the wielder may spend 2 [[Advantage|Advantage]] to gain an additional hit, and may do so a number of times equal to the Spell's Linked rating.
+With a successful [[Attack|Attack Spell]], the wielder may spend 2 [[Advantage|Advantage]] to gain an additional hit, and may do so a number of times equal to the Spell's Linked rating.
 Additional hits deal the same amount as the first one.

 ### [[Potion Creation]]: Linked (2)
 Rarity: Uncommon